 "Harry my boy, splendid to see you.
 And who is your lovely companion?" the Potions professor asked from right next to them before they could even attempt to disappear into the crowd.

 "Good evening Professor Slughorn, meet Dora Tonks," Harry said and awaited his friend to complain about her name.
-Surprisingly she looked rather pensive for a moment before snapping back to reality before he could ask what she had been thinking about.
+She looked rather pensive for a moment but snapped back to reality before he could ask what she had been thinking about.

 "Good evening Professor."

 "My my, I certainly don't remember you from any class.
 In which year are you dear?"